 In 1986, Shelley went into the studio with Stephen Hague, a producer whose guiding influence worked wonders with both New Order and the Pet Shop Boys.
 The mix of Shelley and Hague is intoxicating here too, but again the record was criminally overlooked.
 The tracks are great right from the off: the intrepid “Waiting For Love”, the dashingly emphatic “On Your Own”, the impossibly good and impossible to nail down “They’re Coming For You”, the doomy and disco-y “I Surrender”… if success had eluded Shelley then it certainly had no impact on the quality of his oeuvre.
 The Heaven and the Sea is confident and accomplished but it’d be his last dalliance with a major label, and it effectively ended his solo career.

 There was room for another experimental album in 2002, recorded with his erstwhile Buzzcocks bandmate Howard Devoto under the collective moniker ShelleyDevoto.
 Buzzkunst features the excellent “Can You See Me Shining?” among other pearlers.
 But perhaps best of all is a 1984 techno track Shelley demoted to a B-side, but which found exposure through an unusual source.
 “Give It To Me” is an exuberant five-and-a-half-minute dancefloor stomper that was tucked away on the flipside of “Never Again”.
 It begins like “Blue Monday” and morphs into the Rapture at their most euphoric.
 A brief bridge roughly two minutes in was lifted from the record and used for the Tour de France coverage, which in the 1980’s was on Channel 4.
 It’s a masterclass in where to take a track with just a four-to-the-floor beat, some coruscating percussion and an array of delay pedals.
-Naturally most people didn’t realise Shelley had written the Tour de France theme, though recognised that it was a tour de force.
+Naturally most people didn’t realize Shelley had written the Tour de France theme, though recognized that it was a tour de force.
 That’s the problem with being self-effacing all the time; it just doesn’t seem to get you noticed.

 You can find Jeremy on Twitter.